top of page

 I am Unbroken.

 This month marks four years since I ended my marriage and what I have learned in that time is that I am not broken at all.
 I'm not now and I wasn't then.
 Truth is there has never been a point in my life that I was.
 Sure, there's been trauma and pain and things that pushed me to my breaking point... but I'm still here.
 And not only am I still here, I am stronger and happier and healthier than ever.
-Because it didn't break me... maybe chipped away at me a bit, but through the hardship and pain, I kept walking.
+Because it didn't break me... chipped and shaped me, yes, but through the hardship and pain, I kept walking.
 Those cheerios felt like Everest in the moment... but I did eventually clean them up.
 My marriage took me to my lowest point... honestly I could hardly recognize myself.
 It didn't break me though.
 I made the incredibly difficult choice to end my marriage.
 I became a single mom which is the hardest thing I've ever done in my life.
 I fought to get my light back.
 I fought to heal.
 I fought to live.
 I fought for mine and my son's happiness.
 I fought for all the pieces of me and the right to be all of me.

 Kintsugi